johandahlberg/PiperWorkshop/tutorial.md

 [INSERT LIST OF LINKS]

 **Queue** <br/>
-[Queue](http://www.broadinstitute.org/gatk/guide/topic?name=queue) is a framework for writing pipelines developed by the Broad and is relased under a MIT licence.
-Queue is build in scala and contains a few core concepts which will be covered below.
+[Queue](http://www.broadinstitute.org/gatk/guide/topic?name=queue) is a framework for writing pipelines developed by the Broad and is released under a MIT licence.
+Queue is built in Scala and contains a few core concepts which will be covered below.
 Only the basics will be covered here.
 For more you material, here are some useful resources:

 http://www.broadinstitute.org/gatk/guide/events?id=3391
 http://www.broadinstitute.org/gatk/guide/topic?name=queue

 Some of the advantages of using Queue are:
-* Parallelizes workflows
+* Parallelize workflows
 * Supports reruns
 * Possible to create reusable components
 * Excellent support for the GATK suite
 * Relatively simple to add new components to a pipeline

 *Qscripts*</br>
 The qscript is at the heart of Queue.
 It's were you define how your pipeline is going to run.
 It's written in Scala with some syntactic sugar.
-In your qscript you will add Commandline Functions to a dependency graph which will be run by Queue.
+In your qscript you will add Command line functions to a dependency graph which will be run by Queue.

 Formally a QScript is a class which extends `QScript` and that defines the function `script()`.
 Furthermore it will typically define (or import) a number of CommandLineFunction and define a have a number of arguments which can be passed to it when running it from the commandline.

 Here's a tiny example of what a QScript can look like:

+    package molmed.qscripts

     import org.broadinstitute.sting.queue.QScript

     class MyAwesomeQScript extends QScript {

-        // A argument that should be passed to the QScript from the commandline
+        // A argument that should be passed to the qscript from the command line
         @Input(doc = "input fasta file", shortName = "i", required = true)
         var input: File = _